The Benefits of Using Ruby on Rails for Your Startup

 If you asked us to describe the Ruby on Rails framework in a few words, we would say something like “startup friendly, flexible, well-supported.”
-We’re not alone in these opinions: the creators of Twitter, Airbnb, Shopify, Twitch, Zendesk and many more successful startups are using Ruby on Rails to build their websites.
-In this post, we’d like to talk in detail about the benefits of Ruby on Rails for your business and inspire you to build your own startup on Rails.
+We’re not alone in these opinions: the creators of Twitter, Airbnb, Shopify, Twitch, Netflix and many more successful startups are using Ruby on Rails to build their websites.
+In this post, we’d like to talk in detail about the benefits of Ruby on Rails for your business and inspire you to build your own Ruby on Rails startup.

 Ruby on Rails is Time-efficient